"The mind is its own place, and in it self

 Better to reign in Hell, then serve in Heav'n."

 You might be wondering what is so wrong with the pursuit of our own ambitions, freedoms and so forth?
 On the surface, not much, but the moment you add another person to the mix you must decide wether or not you are going to serve in heaven or reign in hell.
 In other words, you must forgo your individual ambitions because you now belong to another, and them to you.
 You must sacrifice selfish desires to gain a life where you are no longer alone.
-I am sure many will disagree, and of course there is nuance, but a relationship, when focused on one is not a relationship at all.
+I am sure many will disagree, and of course there is nuance, but a relationship, when focused on one person is not a relationship at all.

 To make this less abstract and more practical let me describe, in short, what I see almost every day in my office, specifically with couples.
 One or both of the members typically demanded that they are right or more right then the other, thus creating an immediate divide, devolving from humility, and shutting down listening and openness.
 Following the demand that one is right I often notice the rebuttal quickly forming in the mind of the other, because of course they know better.
-So then things escalate to idiocracy, meaning the higher function parts of our brains are turned off, and we become reactionary animals focused solely on protecting our own subjective truths, or ego.
-Now you see, "the mind is it's own place" where we can create a hell out of heaven, and by heaven I mean our most precious relationships.
+So then things escalate to idiocracy, meaning the higher functioning parts of our brains are turned off, and we become reactionary animals focused solely on protecting our own subjective truths, or ego.
+Now you see, "the mind is it's own place" where we can create a "hell of heaven", and by heaven I mean our most precious relationships.
 Who needs the devil when we have our pride?
 And if we are free to create our own idea of right who can tell us that we are wrong?

 So what's to be done about it?
 Well, being a conceptual person I look to the last chapter of "The Great Divorce" by C.S.
 Lewis to illustrate the point.
 I am not going to get into the details of the story as I want to focus your attention on a specific scene with Frank, a Dwarfed "Ghost", holding a chain clasped to the neck of the "Tragedian", or actor, or whatever he was.
 At this part in the story a Lady was trying to address Frank, and short story shorter, the Tragedian would speak in response, and each time this happened Frank became shorter and shorter, to the point that he disappeared, and eventually so did the Tragedian.
 The striking part is that Frank was holding the chain and did not speak for himself.
 Had he let go of the chain holding this actor, or demon, or whatever, he would have found himself free.
 But why hold on to the chain at all?
 Well, sometimes our misery is in our control, and we may rather reign in Hell than serve in Heaven.
 To me, the Tragedian represented, in some way, the terrible pride (issue/depression/fear or whatever) we hold onto which does not allow us to connect with those we love most.